pypga/pypga/README.md

 =====

-Pypga (Python Programmable Gate Arrays) aims to make FPGA programming more efficient by allowing you to create reusable modules in Python that contain both the programmable logic and the python logic to control the logic at runtime from Python.
+Pypga (Python Programmable Gate Arrays) aims to make FPGA programming more efficient by allowing you to create reusable modules in Python that contain both the programmable logic (PL) running on the FPGA and the Python logic to control the PL behavior at runtime from Python.
 That way you can build complex hierarchies of modules and share these with others easily.
+Furthermore, the boilerplate code required to run your logic on an FPGA board is kept separate from the application code, so migrating to another board can be as simple as changing a single argument.
-Furthermore, the boilerplate code required to run your logic on an FPGA board is kept separate, so migrating your application to another board available in PyPGA can be as simple as changing the name of the board to run the application on.
-PyPGA automatically detects when you change the programmable logic and triggers the gateware build process only when required.
+PyPGA automatically detects when you change the PL and triggers the gateware build process only when required.

-At present, only the TEMlab125-14 board is supported.
+At present, only the STEMlab125-14 board is supported.
 PyPGA heavily uses [migen](https://github.com/m-labs/migen) to express the programmable logic using Python.
 For an introduction to the available migen commands, please refer to the [migen documentation](https://m-labs.hk/migen/manual/fhdl.html).